Data Lakehouse vs. Data Warehouse: Choosing the Right Foundation for Your Data Strategy

 Impact on Data Management Strategies

 As data needs grow, organisations may adopt a hybrid approach, combining the strengths of both data warehouses and lakehouses.
-This allows them to leverage structured data for BI while also tapping into the flexibility of unstructured data in lakehouses.
+This allows them to make use of structured data for BI while also tapping into the flexibility of unstructured data in lakehouses.

 Conclusion